bala-nair/k8s-green-blue-deploy-minikube/README.md

 <h1> Prerequisites </h1>

-<h3> A running instance of Minikube with an account on dockerhub is reequired </h3>
+<h3> A running instance of Minikube with an account on dockerhub is required </h3>

 Install minikube https://kubernetes.io/docs/tasks/tools/install-minikube/